build a temporary folder on disk

 Note that we received a warning that 4 points were rejected as lying outside the specified window.
 Do not worry, the rejected points in a point pattern will be ignored by all other functions except for plot.
 They are still accessible and stored as an attribute of the point pattern called rejects.

-It is not very easy to spot the rejected points in the plot above, thus let us write some code to highlight the rejected points.
+It is difficult to spot the rejected points in the plot above.
+Thus, let us write some code to highlight them.
 We use the gIntersects() function from the rgeos package.

-Now we can spot rejected points very easily as they are marked with a red cross.
-If, however, we want to get rid of rejected points, we have to apply a small trick: Applying the as.ppp() function on the ppp object removes rejected points.
+Now we can spot rejected points easily as they are marked with a red cross.
+If we want to get rid of rejected points, we have to apply a small trick: Applying the as.ppp() function on the ppp object removes rejected points.

 ppp_locations <- as.ppp(ppp_locations)